General (scope, time limits)

 According to the appeal procedure following Decree Law 13/2017, implemented by L 46/2017, oral hearings before the court sections are a residual option.
 The law states that, as a rule, judges shall decide the cases only by consulting the videotaped interview before the Territorial Commission.
 They shall invite the parties for the hearing only if they consider it essential to listen to the applicant, or they need to clarify some aspects or if they provide technical advice or the intake of evidence.
 A hearing is also to be provided when the videotaping is not available or the appeal is based on elements not relied on during the administrative procedure of first instance.

 Since the adoption of Decree Law 13/2017, ASGI has claimed that the use of video recorded interviews, potentially replacing asylum seekers’ hearings by the court, does not comply with the right to an effective remedy provided by Article 46 of the recast Asylum Procedures Directive, as an applicant’s statements are often the only elements on which the application is based.
-Therefore, there is no certainty that judges will watch the videos of the interviews, and in any case, they will not watch them with the assistance of interpreters so as to understand the actual extent of applicants’ statements.
+Therefore, there is no certainty that judges will watch the videos of the interviews, and in any case, they will not watch them with the assistance of interpreters to understand the actual extent of applicants’ statements.

-Since 2017, given that Territorial Commissions did not proceed by video-recording interviews, most of the courts held oral hearings with asylum seekers, as set out in the law in case the interview is not video-recorded.
-Although Civil Courts such as those of Naples and Milan interpreted the law as leaving discretion to the court to omit a hearing even if the videotape is not available, the Court of Cassation clarified in 2018 that in such cases the oral hearing is mandatory and cannot be omitted.
-The Courts conformed to 2018 Cassation decisions and are currently scheduling hearings.
+Since 2017, given that Territorial Commissions did not proceed by video-recording interviews, some courts held oral hearings with asylum seekers, as set out in the law in case the interview is not video-recorded.
+However, many Civil Courts such as those of Naples and Milan interpreted the law as leaving discretion to the court to omit a hearing even if the videotape is not available.